History of the Russian Navy: Soviet Navy in the pre-war years (1937–1941)

-Joseph Stalin hoped for assistance from either Nazi Germany or the United States in developing blue-water naval capabilities.
-After the Molotov–Ribbentrop Pact, the Nazi government gave the USSR naval plans and equipment including designs for the Bismarck-class battleship and the completed German cruiser Lützow, in exchange for allowing the Kriegsmarine to use Soviet ports and naval facilities in the Arctic Ocean.
+After the Molotov–Ribbentrop Pact of August 1939, the Nazi government gave the USSR naval plans and equipment including designs for the Bismarck-class battleship and the completed German cruiser Lützow, in exchange for allowing the Kriegsmarine to use Soviet ports and naval facilities in the Arctic Ocean.
 Adolf Hitler did this because he calculated that naval warfare would play little role in his planned invasion of the Soviet Union.
+Few of the overly ambitious plans for the Soviet Navy were ever realized, even though after World War II Stalin would resume planning for a large blue water fleet.